laffan/simple-tileset-generator/README.md

-# The Simplest Tileset Generator
+# Simple Shape Tileset Generator

 A bare-bones tileset generator courtesy (for the most part) of ChatGPT.